 Tip: when you’re buying a new filter, make sure it is of the original producer.
 That way, you’ll know for sure that you will get the quality you expect.

 Overall, both Honeywell HPA100 and Levoit Core 300 have 4-speed levels, but there is a slight difference.
 Honeywell is missing the Sleep mode, which is the fourth speed level at the Levoit air purifier.

 The primary thing I would like to point out is that the motors of both air purifiers work fluidly, without any cracking noise.
 Still, I had to make a thorough noise comparison, and I must say, I was surprised how both of them work on the lowest speed level.

-For example, Honeywell has produced a 48.2 dBA, which is a lot more than Levoits’ 40.7 dBA.
+For example, Honeywell has produced 48.2 dBA, which is a lot more than Levoits’ 40.7 dBA.
 So, if you were hoping to keep the Honeywell air purifier in your bedroom, you better think twice.
-No way you will be able to fall asleep with this much noise on the lowest speed level.
+No way you will be able to fall asleep with this much noise at the lowest speed level.

 |Product||Noise Range (dBA)|

 |Honeywell HPA100||48.2 – 58.5 dBA|

 Even though both air purifiers are louder on maximum speed level, Honeywell is slightly quieter.
 But, even this slight advantage is not enough for Honeywell to assure me that Levoit Core 300 is not a better option, regarding the noise each of them makes.

 One of the reasons this comparison was more than interesting is the fact that both air purifiers cover almost the same room size.
 That way it was a lot easier for me to compare various features and make a final decision.